-The helmet-cam clip started making the rounds on social media last week.
-It’s some intense footage that’s actually more like the infamous HALO jump from Mission Impossible-Fallout (2018) than the final jump scene from Point Break, except this really happened, and it’s scary as hell.
+The helmet-cam clip is some intense footage that’s actually more like the infamous HALO jump from Mission Impossible-Fallout (2018) than the final jump scene from Point Break, except this is scary as hell because it’s real.

 The jump shown took place in Texas back in 2014, but the professional skydiver wearing the helmet camera that recorded the footage didn’t post it anywhere because the jumper involved said he didn’t want his family to see what kind of danger he’d been in.